gabriellob0/lse-diss/reports/drafts/dissertation.typ

 These predictions help link short interaction distances to observed characteristics of agglomeration clusters.
 However, the key proppsition from the model is that, for a fixed $rho$, an increase in $abs(G'(d))$ weakly increases the number of inventors concentrated at short distances.
 Hence, the degree to which inventors are localised at different distances will indicate how fast benefits from knowledge spillovers decay.
 This observation serves as a justification for continuous density estimators.
 We compare the density of the treated group with that of the control, in which knowledge spillovers do not exist.

 This approach is the central idea of #cite(<RN28>, form: "prose")\'s estimator.
-The original approach estimates the density of bilateral distances between firms within an industry and compares it with that of all possible locations, i.e., $Zeta$.
+The original approach estimates the density of bilateral distances between firms within an industry and compares it with all possible locations, i.e., $Zeta$.
 However, since these distances are not independent, they cannot create confidence intervals of the control density.
 Hence, they use simulations to generate these intervals.
 In #cite(<RN2>, form: "prose")\'s adaptation, we compare the distances between cited and citing patents with that of cited and control.
 We randomly draw controls for each cited-citing pair to estimate intervals.

 #cite(<RN11>, form: "prose")\'s model also might help explain why some evidence of inventor-added citations being more localised than examiner-added exists, even though both are localised.
 Inventor-added could better reflect direct interactions between inventors, which operate under maximum interaction distance $rho$.
 However, examiner-added directly influences these citing patents through a sequence of individual connections.
 Since these connections, by definition, form an agglomeration cluster, either citation source indicates localisation.